Ferromagnetism in an extended coherently-coupled atomic superfluid: Experimental observation of the phase transition

 \subsection{Phase diagram and hysteresis phenomena}

-In order to determine the phase diagram, panels (c) and (d) in \aref{fig:fig2} show the experimental 1D magnetization as a function of the final applied detuning $\delta_B$ for forward and backward ramps keeping a constant Rabi frequency $\Omega_R=2 \pi \times 400$ Hz.

-The location of the $Z=0$ line along a parabolic-like curve in the ($x,\delta_B$) plane is easily explained: in a fully paramagnetic sample the zero magnetization line would coincide with the locus of points satisfying $\delta_\text{eff}(x)=0$, hereafter referred to as local resonance (indicated by the dash-dotted line in \aref{fig:fig2}); with an harmonic trap in the TF regime, this curve corresponds to a parabola, due to the density-dependent detuning.
+Panels (c) and (d) in \aref{fig:fig2} show the experimental axial magnetization as a function of the final applied detuning $\delta_B$ for forward and backward ramps keeping a constant Rabi frequency $\Omega_\text{R}/2 \pi= 400$ Hz.
+The regions where $Z$ changes sign is clearly different for the two protocols.
+The location of the $Z=0$ line along a parabolic-like curve in the ($x,\delta_B$) plane is easily explained: in a fully paramagnetic sample the zero magnetization line would coincide with the locus of points satisfying $\delta_\text{eff}(x)=0$, hereafter referred to as local resonance (indicated by the dash-dotted line in \aref{fig:fig2}); with a harmonic trap in the TF regime, this curve corresponds to a parabola, due to the density-dependent detuning.
 In addition to this, the ferromagnetic nature of the cloud shifts the $Z=0$ line from the local resonance and pushes it towards the edges of the hysteresis region, the direction of the shift depending on the sign of the slope of the $\delta_B$ ramp.

 At fixed $\delta_B$, the interface spatially lags behind the local resonance: towards the tail of the cloud (see \circled{3}) for a forward ramp, and towards the center for a backward one (see \circled{2}).
 Thus, along the $x$ direction, the relative magnetization $Z$ zeros between the S-FM region (exterior) and the FM internal region.
-On the other hand, at fixed $x$ [see $x\sim 0$ in \aref{fig:fig2}(c)-(d)], the interface is pushed towards higher values of $\delta_B$, with respect to the local resonance, in the case of a forward ramp and towards lower values for a backward one, as it was pictorially represented in the right panel of \aref{fig:fig1}.
+On the other hand, at fixed $x$, the interface is pushed towards higher values of $\delta_B$, with respect to the local resonance.
+Figure~\ref{fig:fig2}(e) shows how $Z$ changes around $x\simeq0$, in the case of a forward ramp (dot-dashed) and towards lower values for a backward one (dashed), as it was pictorially represented in the right panel of \aref{fig:fig1}.
 This behaviour marks the evidence of a hysteresis cycle, observable both as a function of $x$ and $\delta_B$.

-The raw data in \aref{fig:fig2}(c-d) qualitatively agree with the expected behaviour.
-For a more quantitative comparison with the phase diagram in \aref{fig:fig1}, we need to rescale the vertical axis and plot the observed magnetization in terms of $\delta_\text{eff}/\Omega_\text{R}$, to properly take into account the difference between the scattering lengths.
-The results of the rescaling for a set of measurements acquired at constant $\Omega_\text{R}$ are shown in \aref{fig:fig3}(a)-(b).
-This resembles the experimental data one would gather in a system with $a_{\uparrow\uparrow}=a_{\downarrow\downarrow}$ and spatial dependent density.
+Since the system undergoes an abrupt discontinuous transition, spin excitations are unavoidable and their presence makes the final magnetization state not reach unitary values.